 BEFORE INSTALLING YOUR FIREPLACE, YOU MUST INSTALL THE TWO STANDOFFS ON THE SIDE AND THE TWO STANDOFFS ON THE BACK OF THE FIREPLACE.

 The standoffs are in the firebox of the fireplace and the screws are with the manual kit.
-Using the screws provided, install two standoffs on each side and two standoffs at the back.
+Using the screws provided, install two standoffs on each side and two standoffs on the back of the fireplace.